mdn/serviceworker-cookbook/request-deferrer/README.md

 # Request Deferrer
-This recipe shows how to enqueue requests while in offline in an _outbox-like_ buffer to perform the operations once the connection is regained.
+Enqueue requests while in offline in an _outbox-like_ buffer to perform the operations once the connection is regained.

 ## Difficulty
 Advanced